paperless-ngx/paperless-ngx/docs/configuration.rst

     Defaults to "eng".

 PAPERLESS_OCR_MODE=<mode>
     Tell paperless when and how to perform ocr on your documents.
-Three modes are available:
+Four modes are available:

     *   ``skip``: Paperless skips all pages and will perform ocr only on pages where no text is present.
 This is the safest and fastest option.
+    *   ``skip_noarchive``: In addition to skip, paperless won't create an archived version of your documents when it finds any text in them.
     *   ``redo``: Paperless will OCR all pages of your documents and attempt to replace any existing text layers with new text.
 This will be useful for documents from scanners that already performed OCR with insufficient